pebakery/pebakery-docs/Commands/INI/IniWrite.md

 ## Example 2

-A common usage of WriteIni is to retrieve values from the script interface and write them to an applications configuration file.
+A common usage of IniWrite is to retrieve values from the script interface and write them to an applications configuration file.

 Lets assume we have a program that uses the following .ini file: